aws/aws-eks-best-practices/content/reliability/docs/controlplane.md

 These metrics are represented in a [Prometheus text format](https://github.com/prometheus/docs/blob/master/content/docs/instrumenting/exposition_formats.md).

 You can use Prometheus to collect and store these metrics.
 In May 2020, CloudWatch added support for monitoring Prometheus metrics in CloudWatch Container Insights.
 So you can also use Amazon CloudWatch to monitor the EKS control plane.
-You can use [Tutorial for Adding a New Prometheus Scrape Target: Prometheus KPI Server Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContainerInsights-Prometheus-Setup-configure.html#ContainerInsights-Prometheus-Setup-new-exporters) to collect metrics and create CloudWatch dashboard to monitor your cluster’s control plane.
+You can use [Tutorial for Adding a New Prometheus Scrape Target: Prometheus KPI Server Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContainerInsights-Prometheus-Setup-configure.html#ContainerInsights-Prometheus-Setup-new-exporters) to collect metrics and create CloudWatch dashboard to monitor your cluster's control plane.

 You can find Kubernetes API server metrics  [here](https://github.com/kubernetes/apiserver/blob/master/pkg/endpoints/metrics/metrics.go).
 For example, `apiserver_request_duration_seconds` can indicate how long API requests are taking to run.